Srinu7358/openshift-sep-2024/Day4/README.md

 ## Info - Persistent Volume Claim Overview
 <pre>
-- application Pods are created in a project scoped, hence the PVC is also created within a project
+- application Pods are created within a project, hence the PVC is also created within a project
-- any application (Pod) that needs storage will have ask Openshift by creating a Peristent Volume Claim
+- any application (Pod) that needs storage will have to ask Openshift by creating a Peristent Volume Claim
 - the PVC will define the below
   - size of the storage required
   - access mode expected
   - storageclass(optional)
   - any label restrictions (optional)
 - openshift will search the cluster for a matching Persistent Volume and if it finds a matching PV, it let's your application claim and use it
+- in case openshift is not able to find a matching Persistent Volume against a Persistent Volume Claim, the Pod will be kept in Pending state as it won't be able to proceed without storage(PVC--->PV)
 </pre>

 ## Lab - Deploying multipod application Wordpress with MariaDB database